giovdi/ha-prices/README.md

 [![Open your Home Assistant instance and show the blueprint import dialog with a specific blueprint pre-filled.](https://my.home-assistant.io/badges/blueprint_import.svg)](https://my.home-assistant.io/redirect/blueprint_import/?blueprint_url=https%3A%2F%2Fgithub.com%2Fgiovdi%2Fha-prices%2Fedit%2Fmain%2Fhome_tariffs.yaml)

-Finally, set up the automation and you're ready to go!
+Now you can set up the automation and tracking is ready to go!

 ### 5. Add meters to the Energy Panel

-Now you can track your consumption and your energy footprint with the Energy Panel!
+At last, you can add the counters to track consumptions and your energy footprint with the Energy Panel!

+Here's an example of the Energy Panel configured with the _Multiple devices_ option:

+// IMAGE 1

+// IMAGE 2

 ## Issues or suggestions?